RobTillaart/Interval/README.md

 An interval exist of a pair of floats, low and high, the borders of the interval.

-*footnote:*
+**footnote:**
-*The datatype Interval was created to do some experiments.
+The datatype Interval was created to do some experiments.
 It was inspired by the frink language which has an interval datatype.
-Frink itself is not investigated, so semantics are not necesary similar.*
+Frink itself is not investigated, so semantics are not necessary similar.

 ## Interface